Sexual Assault and Title IX Resources

 Services that the Clinton County Women’s Center provides include, a 24 hour hotline, safe shelter, options/empowerment counseling, support groups, legal advocacy and medical advocacy.

-After an assault, individuals have many options for taking care of themselves.
+After an incident of dating violence, domestic violence, sexual assault, stalking or other sexual misconduct has occurred, individuals have many options for taking care of themselves.
 No one way is the best way, and Lycoming College recognizes the sensitivity of such incidents and aims to support individuals and their choices.

 You have many options such as: